 Passwordless / Passkeys support has been added for authentication using the FIDO2 standard; this can be done on a per-user basis and must be carried out by the user.
-Our implementation leaves the user options open with regard to how they enrol into passwordless.
+Our implementation leaves the user options open regarding how they enrol in passwordless.

-• The feature is controlled by the user, activated only by them, through editing their user profile
+• The feature is controlled by the user and activated only by them through editing their user profile.

-• Once activated, it will remove the password from the system
+• Once activated, the password will be removed from the system.

-• To Sign in, the user enters their email address, they will then be prompted to authenticate using the method created ie face scan, touch or PIN.
-At present, as user can choose whether to lock their account to a specific device or use a cross-device credential, the only limiting factor is the options the device supports.
+• To sign in, the user enters their email address.
+They will then be prompted to authenticate using the method created, i.e., face scan, touch, or PIN.
+At present, as users can choose whether to lock their account to a specific device or use a cross-device credential, the only limiting factor is the options the device supports.

 It can be turned off by using "Recover My Account" on the login page.